Vinexpo Returns to Hong Kong!

 Day One at Vinexo Hong Kong 2018.
 Photo Credit: Accidental Travel Writer.

-Fully 1,460 wines and spirits producers from approximately 30 countries will showcase their wares at Vinexpo Hong Kong.
-More than 300 new exhibitors will join the prestigious wine fair this year.
+Fully 1,300 wines and spirits producers from approximately 40 countries will showcase their wares at Vinexpo Hong Kong following an absence of six years.

 A series of talks, tastings, and masterclasses will be held during Vinexpo.
 Two of the hottest topics will be organic wines and the growing challenges and opportunities presented by e-commerce in the rapidly evolving wines and spirits industries.